wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

     updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 );

--- Table to store nodes
-CREATE TABLE nodes (
+-- Table to store nodes (represents the persistent state of the graph nodes) CREATE TABLE nodes (
     node_id TEXT PRIMARY KEY,        -- UUID of the node run_id TEXT NOT NULL,            -- Link to parent run